-The whole world is watching the so called Democratization process of Myanmar shaping progressively at the horizon.
-But the whole world failed to understand that REALLY most of the Bamas never wish to practice Democracy.
-They even fail to realize that they are just wishing in their hearts and minds to establish a Bama Buddhist Empire.
-Bamas do not wish to compete the Ethnic and Religious Minorities on the level playing field.
+The whole world is watching the so called Democratization process of Myanmar shaping progressively albeit at a slow pace.
+But the whole world failed to understand that most of the Myanmars never really wish to practice a true Democracy based on Equal Rights for all the citizens, regardless of race and religion.
+They even fail to realize that they are just wishing in their hearts and minds to establish a Bama Buddhist Empire lording over all the Ethnic Minorities and Religious Minorities.
+Ethnic Bama Buddhists do not wish to compete with the Ethnic and Religious Minorities on the level playing field.

 Just think deeply about the following truths:

 - Most of the Petroleum, Gas, Minerals, and Jades etc are in the Ethnic Minority areas and if they are given autonomy what will be left much for Bamas?

 - If they gave EQUAL RIGHTS to Burmese-Chinese, Burmese Muslims, Rohingyas etc Bamas would be handicapped in economy.

 - Religious freedom to Minority Religious Groups: Christians, Muslims and Hindu etc….would jeopardize the upper hand they are taking in all the fields.

 On top of those basic facts, most of the Burmese (Buddhist Bamas of Myanmar) on both side of political divide could not hide the feelings of deep seated hatred and antagonism i.e. Islamophobia toward all the Muslims in Myanmar.